Bathroom Vanity Optimization Advice for Choosing Materials, Storage, and Lighting

 - Comfortable standing space

-Keeping It Organized Over Time
+Keeping Things in Order Over Time

 - Decluttering unused items regularly